Specify Setup & Configuration Checklist

 This needs to be used for both Specify 6 and 7 during the initial deployment.

-Members can reach out to @Specify to request assistance during this configuration.
+Members can reach out to @Grant to request assistance during this configuration.

 Setup a user account with administrative privileges.